IIIF/api/source/api/presentation/3.0/index.md

 A virtual container that represents a particular view of the object and has content resources associated with it or with parts of it.
 The Canvas provides a frame of reference for the layout of the content, both spatially and temporally.
 The concept of a Canvas is borrowed from standards like PDF and HTML, or applications like Photoshop and PowerPoint, where an initially blank display surface has images, video, text and other content "painted" on to it.

+##### Range
+{: #overview-range}

+An ordered list of Canvases, and/or further Ranges.
+Ranges allow Canvases, or parts thereof, to be grouped together in some way.
+This could be for content-based reasons, such as might be described in a table of contents or the set of scenes in a play.
+Equally, physical features might be important such as quires or gatherings, or when recorded music is split across different physical carriers such as two CDs.

+### 2.2.
+Additional Types

+This specification makes use of the following types, defined elsewhere:

 ##### Content
 {: #overview-content}

-Content resources such as images, audio, video or text that are associated with a Canvas.
+Content resources such as images, audio, video or text that are associated with a Canvas, or provide external renderings of resources.

-### 2.2.
-Additional Types

-##### Collection
-{: #overview-collection}

-An ordered list of Manifests, and/or further Collections.
-Collections allow easy navigation among the Manifests in a hierarchical structure, potentially each with its own descriptive information.
-Collections might be used to model dynamic result sets from a search, fixed sets of related resources, or other groupings of Manifests for presentation.

-##### Annotation Page
-{: #overview-annotationpage}

-An ordered list of Annotations in a single response, typically associated with a single Canvas, and can be part of an Annotation Collection.

 ##### Annotation
 {: #overview-annotation}

-All content is linked to a Canvas via Annotations.
+Content is associated with a Canvas via Annotations.
 The same mechanism is used for the visible or audible resources as is used for transcriptions, commentary, tags and other content.
 This provides a single, coherent method for aligning information, and provides a standards based framework for distinguishing parts of resources and parts of Canvases.
 As Annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.

+##### Annotation Page
+{: #overview-annotationpage}

+An ordered list of Annotations in a single response, typically associated with a single Canvas, and can be part of an Annotation Collection.

 ##### Annotation Collection
 {: #overview-annotationcollection}

 An ordered list of Annotation Pages.
 Annotation Collections allow higher level groupings of Annotations to be recorded.
 For example, all of the English translation Annotations of a medieval French document could be kept separate from the transcription or an edition in modern French, or the director's commentary on a film can be separated from the script.

-##### Range
-{: #overview-range}

-An ordered list of Canvases, and/or further Ranges.
-Ranges allow Canvases, or parts thereof, to be grouped together in some way.
-This could be for content-based reasons, such as might be described in a table of contents or the set of scenes in a play.
-Equally, physical features might be important such as quires or gatherings, or when recorded music is split across different physical carriers such as two CDs.

 ##  3. Resource Properties

-This specification defines properties in five distinct areas.
-Most of the properties may be associated with any of the resource types described above, and may have more than one value.
+Most of the properties defined by this specification may be associated with any of the resource types described above, and may have more than one value.
 The property relates to the resource that it is associated with, so the `label` property on a Manifest is the human readable label of the Manifest, whereas the same `label` property on a Canvas is the human readable label for that particular view.
 In the descriptions of the properties, the resource that the property is associated with is called "this resource".

 The requirements for which classes have which properties are summarized in [Appendix A][prezi-api-3-appendixa].

 Other properties are allowed, either via local extensions or those endorsed by the IIIF community.
 If a client discovers properties that it does not understand, then it _MUST_ ignore them.
 See the [Linked Data Context and Extensions][ldce] section for more information about extensions.

+This section also defines processing requirements for clients for each of the combinations of class and property.
+These requirements are for general purpose client implementations that are intended to be used to render the entire resource to the user, and not necessarily for consuming applications with specialized use or individual component implementations that might be used to construct a client.
+The inclusion of these requirements gives publishers a baseline expectation for how they can expect implmentations advertised as compliant with this specification to behave when processing their content.

 ###  3.1.
 Descriptive Properties

+These properties describe the resource, and are intended for display directly to the user.

 ##### label

 A human readable label, name or title for this resource.
 The `label` property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and similar resources, for example between objects, pages, or options for a choice of images to display.

 The value of the property _MUST_ be a JSON object, as described in the [languages][prezi-api-3-languages] section.